 Part Two: Hire an Attorney, File an Insurance Claim, Gather Evidence, and Do Not Let the Insurance Company Rush You

-After you seek initial medical treatment and file your report, you need to speak to an experienced motorcycle accident attorney.
+After you seek initial medical treatment and file your report, you need to speak to an experienced attorney.
 An attorney can help you file a claim against the at-fault driver’s insurance and gather the evidence necessary to win your case.

 Navigating an insurance claim